estebanmunchjones2019/web-components-intro-article/Readme.md

-That's it! **Our React App uses our custom Web Component now!
+That's it! **Our React app uses our custom Web Component now!
 Well done!**